 Building my new life as a lifecoach in Worthing, Sussex

-At the time, we were living in Bedfordshire – about as far from the sea as you can get in the UK!
-Earlier that year, he’d had a paragliding accident and had broken his leg very badly, so we were both in the mindset of embracing life more than we used to.
-Anyway, 2 weeks after Christmas, our house in Bedfordshire was on the market, we’d driven for miles along the Sussex coast looking for a new place to call home, and we’d decided that we were moving to Worthing.
+We lived in Bedfordshire at the time – about as far from the sea as you can get in the UK!
+My partner had had a paragliding accident earlier that year and had broken his leg very badly.
+This meant we were both in the mindset of embracing life more than we used to.
+Anyway, 2 weeks after Christmas, our house in Bedfordshire was on the market.
+We’d also driven for miles along the Sussex coast looking for a new place to call home.
+And we’d decided that we were moving to Worthing.
 It was the best decision we’ve ever made.

 A change of perspective